rmichak/ITP150-FA25/ITP150-Capstone-Project.md

 ### ITP150 Capstone Project: Student Management System

 #### Project Overview
-Develop a Student Management System that allows for managing student records, including adding, removing, updating, and viewing student information.
-The system will use various Python concepts, including basic OOP, functions, conditionals, loops, and data structures like strings, lists, and dictionaries.
+Develop a Student Management System to manage student records, including adding, removing, updating, and viewing student information.

-#### Below are the attributes and methods you will need for creating the classes
+#### Below are the attributes and methods you will need to create the classes

 1. **Class: Student**
    - Attributes: student_id, name, age, grades (a dictionary of subjects and their corresponding grades)